The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Copilot limitations

-Several factors lead organizations to choose third-party alternatives over Copilot:
+Several factors lead organizations to choose third-party alternatives over Copilot.

 Platform lock-in: Copilot only works within Microsoft Teams.
 Organizations that also use Zoom or Google Meet end up with fragmented meeting records and no unified search across platforms.